wpilibsuite/sphinxext-opengraph/readme.md

 This config option is very important, set it to the URL the site is being hosted on.

+### Description Length
+- *Formal Name:* `ogp_description_length`
+- *Default Value:* `200`

+Configure the amount of characters taken from a page.
+The default of 200 is probably good for most people.
+If something other than a number is used, it defaults back to 200.

 ### Image
 - *Formal Name:* `ogp_image`
 - *Default Value:* None